davidalvarezdlt/skeltorch/docs/main/first-steps.md

 - ``tensorboard``: runs TensorBoard.

-In this first steps tutorial, you will learn how to implement the methods required in order to make these pipelines work as expected.
-At the end of it, you will be ready to create simple projects which will be easily shareable with minimum effort and focusing on what is really important: the data and the model.
+In this first steps tutorial, you will learn how to implement the methods required to make these pipelines work as expected.
+At the end of it, you will be ready to create simple projects which will be easily shareable with minimum effort and focusing on what is important: the data and the model.

 ## 1. Creating the file structure
-In order to create a Skeltorch project, you need to create a Python module.
+To create a Skeltorch project, you need to create a Python module.
 Skeltorch comes with a CLI that helps you do precisely that:

 ```
 skeltorch create --name <your_module_name>